Cord blood: History

 The first successful cord blood transplant (CBT) was done in 1988 in a child with Fanconi anemia.
 Early efforts to use CBT in adults led to mortality rates of about 50%, due somewhat to the procedure being done in very sick people, but perhaps also due to slow development of immune cells from the transplant.
 By 2013, 30,000 CBT procedures had been performed and banks held about 600,000 units of cord blood.

 Society and culture

+Legal status

+Hemacord (HPC, cord blood) was approved for medical use in the US in 2011.

+Ducord (HPC Cord Blood) was approved for medical use in the US in 2012.

+Allocord (HPC Cord Blood) was approved for medical use in the US in 2013.

+Cordcyte was approved for medical use in the US in 2013.

+Clevecord (HPC Cord Blood) was approved for medical use in the US in 2016.

+Regenecyte (HPC, Cord Blood) was approved for medical use in the US in November 2024.

 Regulation

 The AABB has generated voluntary accreditation standards for cord blood banking facilities.

 In the United States, the Food and Drug Administration regulates any facility that stores cord blood; cord blood intended for use in the person from whom it came is not regulated, but cord blood for use in others is regulated as a drug and as a biologic.
-Several states also have regulations for cord blood banks.
+Several states have regulations for cord blood banks.

-In Europe, Canada, and Australia use of cord blood is regulated as well.
-In the United Kingdom the NHS Cord Blood Bank was set up in 1996 to collect, process, store and supply cord blood; it is a public cord blood bank and part of the NHS.
+In the European Union, Canada, and Australia use of cord blood is regulated.
+In the United Kingdom, the NHS Cord Blood Bank was set up in 1996 to collect, process, store and supply cord blood; it is a public cord blood bank and part of the NHS.